Binu Pappu

-Binu Padmadalakshan, known Professionally as Binu Pappu ,is an Indian actor and assistant director who works in Malayalam films.
+Binu Padmadalakshan, known Professionally as Binu Pappu, is an Indian actor and assistant director who works in Malayalam films.
 He is known for his roles in films such as Helen, One, Operation Java and Bheemante Vazhi.
 In addition to acting, he has worked as an assistant director, assisting Aashiq Abu in his films Virus (2019) and Naradan (2019).
 He also worked in Khalid Rahman film Thallumaala (2022), in addition to working in other film such as Ambili (2019), Halal Love Story (2020), One (2021),Saudi Vellakka (2022) and Thudarum (2025).

-Early life and education
+Early life

 Binu Pappu was born in Chennai, Tamil Nadu.
 He is the son of veteran actor Kuthiravattam Pappu, who died in 2000.
 He pursued a Bachelor of Arts degree in History at the Zamorin's Guruvayurappan College, Kozhikode.
 He is married to Ashita Alex.

 Career

 Before working in the film industry, he had worked as an animator in Bengalaru for 13 years.
 Binu made his acting debut in the film Gunda, directed by Salim Baba, where he was worked alongside Kalabhavan Mani and Tini Tom.
 He then worked with director Aashiq Abu in two of his films, Gangster (2014) and Rani Padmini (2015).
 His role as Joy Pulimoottil in the crime-thriller Operation Java (2021) was appreciated by critics.

 In addition to working as an actor, he has assisted Aashiq Abu for his films Mayaanadhi, Virus (2019), Naradan (2022), and Thallumaala (2022), in addition to working as an assistant director in Ambili (2019), Halal Love Story (2020) and One (2021).